-And because unplanned things happen, make sure to designate a meeting spot in case you get separated!
+Unplanned things happen, so make sure too designate a meeting spot in case you get separated.

-Perhaps first and foremost, it’s a great idea to wear some form of health alert identification while you’re at the park, such as a bracelet.
-In the event of an emergency, it can help first responders more quickly and accurately treat your condition.
+If a member of your family has diabetes, they should wear some form of health-alert identification while you’re at the park.
+In the event of an emergency, it can help first responders quickly and accurately treat the problem.

-Also be aware that a number of factors can affect your insulin requirements at the park.
-Exercise, heat, and adrenaline can all change your typical insulin needs.
-So it’s a good idea to check your blood sugar levels more frequently than you normally would.
+Also, exercise, heat and adrenaline at the park can all change a person’s typical insulin needs, so it’s a good idea to check blood sugar levels more frequently than you normally would.

-Plan ahead of time as far as figuring out how you’ll be managing your medical equipment as well.
-Make sure everything is labeled, and that you can keep it relatively mobile in a bag that you can take with you on rides.
+Plan ahead for managing medical equipment as well.
+Make sure everything is labeled, and keep it relatively in a bag that can go with them on rides.

-First Aid stations at the parks can be used to keep your medication refrigerated.
-But if you want to avoid having to constantly go back to a First Aid station, you can keep some cool packs for at least some of your medication on the go.
+First aid stations at the parks can be used to keep medication refrigerated.
+To avoid returning frequently to a first aid station, keep some cool packs for medication that can stay with them on the go.

-Finally, when it comes to your diet, you’ll want to think about what snacks to bring with you.
-Many experts, including the American Diabetic Association, recommends sticking to your regular eating schedule as much as possible to keep your blood sugar even.
-Full service restaurants may be your best bet, because you can always request that the chef come out to discuss your specific dietary needs.
-Sites like Allergy Eats can also be helpful in planning a trip to Disney!
+Finally, when it comes to diet, think about what snacks to bring.
+Many experts, including the American Diabetic Association, recommend sticking to a regular eating schedule as much as possible to keep blood sugar even.
+Full-service restaurants may be your best bet because you can always ask to speak to the chef about specific dietary needs.
+Sites like Allergy Eats can also be helpful in planning a trip to Disney.

-If you’ll be bringing a service animal with you to the park, you’ll be glad to know that they will be welcomed at most locations.
-There are however, some restricted areas where your service animal may not accompany you, simply because of the nature of those attractions.
+If you’ll be bringing a service animal with you to the park, they will be welcomed at most locations.
+There are, however, some restricted areas where your service animal may not accompany you.
 Disney publishes a list of those restricted locations here.

 Those with mobility challenges can also rent an electric conveyance vehicle (ECV) or wheelchair when they arrive at the park.
-Wheelchairs are available for rent for $12 per day, and ECV rentals go for $50 per day.
+Wheelchairs rent for $12 per day and ECV rentals are $50 per day.

 Wheelchair and companion-assisted restroom facilities are also available at various locations in each theme park.

-Health or special medical needs don’t have to stand in the way of enjoying The Happiest Place on Earth, and Disney makes sure of that with the number of accommodations available!
+Health or special medical needs don’t have to stand in the way of enjoying Disney theme parks.